Noise Self-Regression: A New Learning Paradigm to Enhance Low-Light Images Without Task-Related Data: Proposed Method

-We show the ultimate pipeline of training and inference and detailed structure of our self-regression model for an intuitive observation in Fig.\ref{fig2}.
+We show the ultimate pipeline of training and inference, and the detailed structure of our self-regression model for an intuitive observation in Fig.\ref{fig:Architecture}.
 It is noteworthy that the noise itself is still relatively complex data.
-Thus, prior to training with noise, we introduce two types of data with much simpler structures, i.e., pure-color (Fig.\ref{fig3}(a)) and palette (Fig.\ref{fig3}(c)).
-In what follows, we present and introduce three self-regressions asymptotically.
+As such, prior to training a model with noise, we introduce two types of data with much simpler structures, i.e., pure-color (see Fig.\ref{fig:SRDataResult}(a)) and palette (see Fig.\ref{fig:SRDataResult}(c)).
+In what follows, we introduce three new self-regressions asymptotically.